 Just a few decades ago, the widespread use of biobased materials in construction would have felt like science fiction to many in the industry.
 Today, with the growing use of biomass in everything from bioplastics to intermediate materials, it is becoming more widely accepted that green materials are necessary for sustainable industry.

-Material producers are showing increased interest in USDA BioPreferred label certification, and taking a look at the widespread examples of biobased materials in construction should be enough to convince even the staunchest supporters of fossil fuel-derived products and materials.
+Material producers are showing increased interest in the USDA BioPreferred® Program, and taking a look at the widespread examples of biobased materials in construction should be enough to convince even the staunchest supporters of fossil fuel-derived products and materials.

-Here are descriptions of how products are used in the industry with specific examples taken from the USDA’s official BioPreferred product catalog.
+Here are descriptions of how products are used in the industry with specific examples taken from the USDA BioPreferred Catalog.

 Hydraulic equipment is widely used in the construction of any scale, and maintaining the performance of hydraulic systems is integral to the performance of equipment, and can even impact lead times and overall project management.
 In construction, operators require reliable products that are both proven and affordable.

 Metalworking lubricants are also essential in construction, as well as in general fabrication.
-Some of the world’s most prominent lubricant companies have introduced products to market that are certified with USDA BioPreferred labelling.
+Some of the world’s most prominent lubricant companies have introduced products to market that are certified under the USDA BioPreferred Program.

 Engines are used in construction in everything from air compressors, to the engines in loaders, diggers, and other large appliances.
-Certified products with USDA BioPreferred Labeling include crankcase oils, 2-stroke engine oils, and general motor oils.
+Products with USDA Certified Biobased labels include crankcase oils, 2-stroke engine oils, and general motor oils.

 Some of these oils include ultra-high performance oils, which are essential for applications in high-performance engines, or engines that operate in extreme low temperatures.
 These oils generally meet a minimum of 25% biomass components, and provide superior engine lubrication when compared to OEM recommended synthetic and petroleum-based brands.

-Even the personal safety equipment used on modern construction sites can be derived from a Biobased material.
+Even the personal safety equipment used on modern construction sites can be derived from a biobased material.
 Slip-resistant materials and even safety hard hats can be made from plant resin-derived plastics, with some products being up to 95% biobased.
-Safety equipment conforms to the same standards as equivalent items made from petroleum-derived plastics, further reinforcing the point that a transition to more BioPreferred materials and products will not be detrimental to the construction industry.
+Safety equipment conforms to the same standards as equivalent items made from petroleum-derived plastics, further reinforcing the point that a transition to more USDA Certified Biobased products will not be detrimental to the construction industry.

-Staying competitive with BioBased materials will require testing and certification from the USDA.
-Beta Analytic provides BioBased content testing for companies wanting to certify their latest products.
-Contact the lab for more information on ASTM D6866 testing as required under the USDA BioPreferred program.
+Staying competitive with biobased materials will require testing and certification from the USDA BioPreferred Program.
+Beta Analytic provides biobased content testing for companies wanting to certify their latest products.
+Contact the lab for more information on ASTM D6866 testing as required under the USDA BioPreferred Program.

 Beta Analytic is not affiliated with ASTM or the USDA BioPreferred Program.
 The ISO 17025-accredited lab welcomes inquiries on ASTM D6866 biobased content testing.
-Results are reported in 5-7 business days.
-A faster service is also available.
-Please contact the lab for price inquiries.
+Please contact the lab for price or turnaround time inquiries.